DOs and DONTs

 - Tell them other people are worse off

 - Ignore their distress or pretend that withdrawal is not happening

 - Ask them lots of questions about other possible medical conditions or try to diagnose: (Do you think maybe you have severe depression instead, or chronic fatigue syndrome, or lupus?)

-By giving adequate and appropriate support you are making a valuable positive difference to your loved one’s withdrawal experience.
+By giving adequate and appropriate support you are making a valuable positive difference to a user’s withdrawal experience.
 Your contribution can be one of the most important factors in determining how well she or he copes.
 Thank you.